mgoldsmith1/Loyola-Virtual-Exchange/README.md

 Welcome to the Loyola Virtual Exchange!

-An open source financial exchange that uses the FIX Protocol to enable university students to create a market between universities and trade Virtual Currency products on an Exchange.
+An open source financial exchange that uses the FIX Protocol to enable university students to create a market between universities and trade Virtual Currency products on the Loyola Exchange.

 For more information:
 ## How it works ##